leticiayanaguya/blp/README.md

 ## Considerations

 ### About the scripts for data parsing and the data
 The images retrieved from the dark markets scrapping are not available, as they contain sensitive data from people, such as documents, licenses and passports.
 However, the scripts used to retrieve the files are available (folder *parsers*).
-The zip containing the scrapping is also publicly available [here]
+The zip containing the scrapping is also publicly available [here](https://www.gwern.net/DNM-archives#).

 The scripts for data parsing are a little bit messy.
 I've changed the basis throughout development (such as removing prices and flag to check if the product had a image or not), as the idea for the networks matured.
 I'll try to improve these scripts in the future.
 They don't have good complexities, having a performance far from great.